moveit/moveit_tutorials/doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial.rst

 Obviously stable planning results require a detailed approximation, thus the higher the **samples** is the more reliable the performance.
 However higher values lead to linearly longer construction time for the database.
-Finding an appropriate size of the manifold is a problem that is highly dependend on how restrictive the constraints are.
+Finding an appropriate size of the manifold is a problem that is highly dependent on how restrictive the constraints are.
-For most constraints it should suffice to use values in range of 1000 to 10000 with no noticable improvements with higher values as suggested in the paper.
+For most constraints it should suffice to use values in range of 1000 to 10000 with no noticeable improvements with higher values as suggested in the paper.

 Edges
 """""